remirror/remirror/docs/getting-started/create-manager.md

 title: Create a manager
 ---

-## Creating a manager
+# Creating a manager

 To initialise a Remirror editor we must first create a _manager_.
-The manager stores the commands and helpers from your chosen extensions.
+The manager controls what your editor will be able to.

-### Extensions
+## Add extensions

-Some extensions are provided by default, like the `DocExtension`, `ParagraphExtension` and `HistoryExtension`, but in the vast majority of cases, **you need to chose the extensions required for your end goal**.
+The manager itself brings only extremely basic functionality.
+Everything else is packaged in Remirror extensions.
+In fact, a manager without extensions isn't usable at all.
+So, when creating a manager, Remirror will automatically add a minimal set of extensions like support for paragraphs (`ParagraphExtension`) and undo (`HistoryExtension`).
+Beyond that, you can freely pick & choose what you need for your specific use case.

-You can see a list of provided extensions [here](/docs/extensions/index).
+Let's add to our editor support for bold and italic formatting:

 ```ts
 import { BoldExtension, ItalicExtension } from 'remirror/extensions';